jitu-sehrawat/AssessmentRenderImage/readme.txt

 server and fetch a javascript snippet.
 That javascript snippet should call an API on your ad server to fetch an image.
 That image should then be inserted inside the div with id given above.

+To run the node server use:"npm run dev".

+Open the "test.html" file to call the node server APIs.